HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Introduction

+In a given detector, the difficulty of reconstructing particles depends on intrinsic factors such as their momentum and type, as well as their local environment.
+While charged particles are generally well-modeled by track reconstruction, at higher momenta, calorimeter clusters associated with the track can significantly improve the measurement.
+In contrast, reconstructing long-lived neutral hadrons and photons relies entirely on calorimetry, which is more straightforward for electromagnetic showers than for hadronic showers.
+Hadronic showers exhibit large spatial fluctuations and dissipate significant fractions of their energy in forms that are invisible to most calorimeters.
+Moreover, a simple one-to-one relationship between calorimeter clusters and particles is often degraded by limited calorimeter granularity and the effects of noise suppression.

-The experimental challenges associated with reconstructing individual particles are compounded in collision environments at the LHC which feature numerous particles in close proximity.
-The dense environment inside a single hadronic jet captures the essence of the problem.
-Here, showers from constituent particles frequently contribute energy to the same calorimeter cluster.
-Traditional particle flow algorithms estimate the jet kinematics by first subtracting a parameterized energy profile for each track from its neighboring calorimeter clusters, as determined by a rule-based association scheme.
-Then, the jet can be computed based on these tracks and modified cluster constituents.
-However, the high-dimensional nature of the input data and the sensitivity of the problem to environmental factors motivate a multivariate approach as a solution.
+These challenges are further exacerbated in dense environments like hadronic jets, where calorimeter signatures from multiple particles frequently overlap.
+A substantial component of jet energy resolution thus stems from \textit{confusion}~-- the difficulty in correctly associating calorimeter clusters with tracks and distinguishing hadronic and electromagnetic showers.
+Traditional particle flow algorithms address this by using parameterized energy profiles for each track to associate nearby calorimeter cells or to identify their neutral particle origin.
+However, the high-dimensional nature of the input data and sensitivity to environmental factors motivate a multivariate approach as a solution.